edthedev/edthedev.github.io/resume/index.md

 ### March 2007 - June 2010: Software Developer at Technology Services at University of Illinois, Urbana-Champaign, IL

  - Developed applications for the Office of Privacy and Information Assurance.
- - Author of a series of Secure Software Development articles for campus IT professionals (2008 - 2013).
-A few articles are posted publicly to https://security.illinois.edu/blog.
+ - Author of a weekly series of Secure Software Development articles for campus IT professionals (2008 - 2013).
- - Tested modules with unittest in Python, NUnit for .Net, and JUnit for Java.
  - Prototyped the team’s first Django framework application. https://security.illinois.edu/content/register-your-computer
  - Reviewed the source code of high risk applications for the Office of Privacy and Information Assurance (2009 - 2014).
  - Crafted a password generation module for use in University Admissions, to provide a campus wide compliance solution to a time-sensitive audit result (2010).